Today, 3 September 2020, marks 81 years since Britain's entry into the Second World War.

-Churchill was very popular and was an inspiration to many - his speeches rallied people behind the war effort during some of the most testing times like the Battle of Britain and the Blitz.
+Mr Churchill was very popular and was an inspiration to many - his speeches rallied people behind the war effort during some of the most testing times, including the Battle of Britain and the Blitz.

 However, some historians argue his greatest achievement during World War Two was creating the 'Grand Alliance'.

 In June 1941, he persuaded both the United States and the Soviet Union to side with Britain and form the 'Grand Alliance'.

 There were pre-existing tensions between the countries, in particular the US and the Soviet Union, but the move by Mr Churchill has since been seen as a turning point in the war.